GPL to suspend disconnection, several other services temporarily - Guyana Chronicle

 …Middle Street, Mon Repos offices to close until further notice

-As the country takes precautions in the face of health risks associated with the Coronavirus Disease (COVID-19),the Guyana Power and Light Inc (GPL) with effect from today, Monday, March 16, 2020 has suspended several services including disconnection, meter reading, field investigations and residential and commercial meter installations.
+AS the country takes precautions in the face of health risks associated with the Coronavirus Disease (COVID-19), the Guyana Power and Light Inc (GPL) with effect from Monday, March 16, 2020, has suspended several services including disconnection, meter reading, field investigations and residential and commercial meter installations.

-The power company decided to put those services on hold until April 2020, the company said in a release.

 In addition, the company has decided to close its Mon Repos Customer Service Centre on the East Coast Demerara as well as its Middle Street Commercial Office in Georgetown